carl-erwin/unlimited/README.md

 NOTE: THIS PROJECT JUST STARTED

 **unlimitED!** is an experimental editor, and an excuse for me to learn the **Rust** language :-)<br/>
-It is based on previous ideas/implementation done in a previous c++ project of mine.<br/>
+It is based on previous ideas/implementation done in one of my previous c++ project.<br/>

 ------